-- The Foundation funded community and family engagement events presented by WSRE, including PBS Kids and Family Day at Gulfarium Marine Adventure Park and, Hit a Home Run for Early Learning at the Blue Wahoos Baseball Stadium.
-The third annual Be My Neighbor Day that was planned for spring of 2020 was postponed due to the restrictions on public gatherings. - As part of a grant to promote awareness of a PBS series focused on Country Music, WSRE began work on a local companion piece focusing on the influence of an area native on early country music.
-The local documentary will premier in the fall of 2020. - Due to past generous gifts that helped fund the creation of the Jean and Paul Amos Performance Studio, numerous community and college events are held in the Studio every year, providing opportunities for community engagement, community service and educational events. - As media delivery platforms continue to expand, local high-definition content production remains a high priority for WSRE.
+- Due to past generous gifts that helped fund the creation of the Jean and Paul Amos Performance Studio, numerous community and college events are held in the Studio every year, providing opportunities for community engagement, community service and educational events.
+As restrictions on public gatherings are lifted, the use of the Amos Studio is beginning to increase. - WSRE began to air a fifth channel this year, which will be further developed to provide local community and educational programming and will be officially launched next year as the "Connect" channel.
+Plans are in progress to hire a Connect channel coordinator to develop and produce local programming to be aired on this channel and to coordinate with local governments and school districts for development of programming. - As media delivery platforms continue to expand, local high-definition content production remains a high priority for WSRE.
 Through free, digital over-the-air delivery of four channels and a robust website featuring PBS and WSRE programming, WSRE continues to meet the growing demand for high-quality, relevant and important local programming.
-The Foundation will continue to seek grants and donations to continue support for content designed for rapidly changing delivery platforms. - Synovus Trust of Columbus, Georgia is the investment manager for the Foundation's endowment assets.
-The endowments are composed of a board-designated endowment fund, whose earnings are to be reinvested until the corpus reaches \$1,000,000 at which time the earnings may be used for operations, and a donor-restricted endowment received to support the future technology needs of the Amos Performance Studio.
+The Foundation will continue to seek grants and donations to continue support for content designed for rapidly changing delivery platforms. - Synovus Trust of Columbus, Georgia, is the investment manager for the Foundation's endowment assets.
+The endowments are composed of a board-designated endowment fund, whose earnings are to be reinvested until the corpus reaches \$1,000,000, at which time the earnings may be used for operations, and a donor-restricted endowment received to support the future technology needs of the Amos Performance Studio.
 The Foundation's Investment Committee is responsible for the oversight of the management of the portfolio in accordance with the Foundation's investment policy and meets regularly.
 The investment strategy for the endowment fund is for long-term appreciation of the corpus and reinvestment of earnings to achieve growth over time and provides for a conservative target asset allocation of 65% equity and 35% fixed income and cash.
 The Foundation also has an individually managed investment account for operational funds not required for short term liquidity.
 This account is invested in a "Capital Preservation" strategy with target asset allocation of 80% fixed income and cash and 20% equity.
-As of June 30, 2020, the portfolio is in compliance with this target allocation.
+As of June 30, 2022, the portfolio is in compliance with this target allocation.
 Portfolio holdings are detailed in Note 2.